-Upon our completion of the December 2020 initial public offering, the audit committee became comprised of Ms. O'Farrell, Dr. Grint and Mr. Berman.
-Ms. O'Farrell is the chair of our audit committee, and is our audit committee financial expert, as that term is defined under the applicable SEC rules, and possesses financial sophistication, as defined under the rules of Nasdaq.
+Ms. Dion, Dr. Grint and Mr. Berman each of whom is a non-employee member of our Board of Directors, comprise our audit committee.
+Ms. Dion is the chair of our audit committee financial expert, as that term is defined under the applicable SEC rules, and possesses financial sophistication, as defined under the rules of Nasdaq.
 All of the members of our audit committee are independent, as that term is defined under the rules of Nasdaq.
 Our audit committee is responsible for overseeing our corporate accounting and financial reporting process, assisting our board of directors in monitoring our financial systems, and overseeing legal, healthcare and regulatory compliance.
 Our audit committee will also: